 #5.
 You End Up With Less Debt Than College Graduates

 Most college graduates are drowning in student loan debt.
-Unless someone has wealthy parents or a full-ride scholarship to a specific school, they end up dealing with those predatory lending companies that can charge ridiculously high rates.
-It becomes a major rush to find a high-paying job immediately after graduating from college because these young adults realize that they need to start paying off those loans or get on a payment plan.
+Unless someone has wealthy parents or a full-ride scholarship to a specific school, they deal with predatory lending companies that can charge ridiculously high rates.
+Finding a high-paying job immediately after graduating from college becomes a significant rush because these young adults realize they need to start paying off those loans or get on a payment plan.

 Avoid the Expense and Get Ahead